Pyramidal signs

 Pyramidal signs indicate that the pyramidal tract is affected at some point in its course.
 Pyramidal tract dysfunction can lead to various clinical presentations such as spasticity, weakness, slowing of rapid alternating movements, hyperreflexia, and a positive Babinski sign.

-The presence of these phenomena is nearly always connected with hyperreflexia and some authors think that we can not count them as a pathological reactions at all.
-Their existence on lower extremity is more serious that on the upper ones.
-The most common reason for irritative phenomena is a lesion of a central motoneuron, but in the presence of asymmetrical findings then a diagnosis of amyotrophic lateral sclerosis should be considered.
+The pyramidal tract completes development and myelinization between 2 and 3 years of age.
 Pyramidal signs occur as a normal phenomena until the age of 2, when the myelinization is finished, and so under this age they aren't considered pathological.

 Pathophysiology

 The upper motor neurons from the central nervous system descend through the pyramidal tracts (i.e., corticospinal tracts), connecting the brain and spinal cord and help in controlling voluntary movement of muscles.

 Irritative phenomena on the upper extremity

 The irritative phenomena are present if there is visible flection of the thumb, which goes to opposition: